Mages-Alliance/library/craft/proposals/philosophy/on_the_superintelligence_containment_problem.md

 - Theoretical soundness ≠ guaranteed success

 **2. Are there failure modes we haven't perceived?**
-- Our practice is young (months, not years)
+- Our practice is young (6 weeks of explicit system)
 - Limited sample size (primarily one Mage, multiple Spirits)
 - May be vulnerabilities we haven't encountered